sartography/SpiffWorkflow/doc/index.rst

 What is SpiffWorkflow?
 ======================

-Spiff Workflow is a workflow engine implemented in pure Python.
+SpiffWorkflow allows your python application to process BPMN diagrams (think of them as very powerful flow charts,  See :doc:`/bpmn/intro`.) to accomplish what would otherwise require writing a lot of complex business logic in your code.
+You can use these diagrams to accomplish a number of tasks, such as:

+ - Creating a questionnaire with multiple complex paths
+ - Implement an approval process that requires input from multiple users
+ - Allow non-programmers to modify the flow and behavior of your application.

-It is based on the excellent work of the
-`Workflow Patterns initiative <http://www.workflowpatterns.com/>`_.
+SpiffWorkflow is based on the excellent work of the `Workflow Patterns initiative <http://www.workflowpatterns.com/>`_.
 Its main design goals are the following: